Passport, Health Precautions, Currency and

 During Indonesian Muslim holidays, such as

-Smoking is no longer allowed at railway stations and on the trains.
+Smoking is prohibited at railway stations and on the trains.

 In railway stations there will be warnings not to use the services of